 What people say about you matters.
 By paying attention to- and actively managing- your online reputation, you protect the credibility of your brand.
-In the upcoming year, businesses who neglect to watch their online reputation are sure to see a loss in revenue.
+In the upcoming year, businesses who neglect to watch their online reputation are sure to see a loss of revenue.
 Mainly due to the speed and ease at which consumers can access online business reviews, managing credibility has become a primary focus for smart entrepreneurs.

-The volume of of online traffic is staggering.
+The volume of online traffic is staggering.
 According to recent consumer research reports, nearly 274 million Americans now have Internet access.
 Roughly 80 percent of those users are searching for information online.
 Motorola’s Holiday Shopping Study shows that half of all buyers are more informed than the sales associates.
 This means that consumers are making informed purchases.

 So, you know that you need good reviews to build your business.
 What happens when you get a bad review and how do you fix it?
 First, monitor what is said about your business.
 Negative comments don’t always come from consumers.
-Former disgruntled employees, ex business partners, and competitors may leave negative feedback for reasons that have nothing to do with your competence or product quality.
+Former disgruntled employees, ex-business partners, and competitors may leave negative feedback for reasons that have nothing to do with your competence or product quality.

-People are more likely to vent and spread the negative when they are completely unsatisfied, than leave positive reviews when they are satisfied.
-Many people don’t leave positive reviews when they think you just did what you were suppose to, provided the service or product what they’ve paid for.
+People are more likely to vent and spread the negative when they are completely unsatisfied than leave positive reviews when they are satisfied.
+Many people don’t leave positive reviews when they think you just did what you were supposed to, provided the service or product what they’ve paid for.
 This doesn’t mean they are unhappy, but most of these costumers won’t go to YELP to leave you reviews.
 However, dare to deny your client’s unreasonable request, they will surely go to leave negative reviews.